owenm-26/course-genie/README.md

 ## Fixes to Common Issues

 - Access to 127.0.0.1 was denied ( visit `chrome://net-internals/#sockets` and `Flush socket pools` )

+## Updating scrape.py cookies (temporarily)

+1. Navigate to MyBU Student --> Class Information --> Course Search
+2. Inspect and open network tab
+3. Click the "Search" button and right click on the request and copy as cURL
+4. Paste it into a cURL to Python converter like [Curl Converter](https://curlconverter.com/) to get the Python request
+5. Copy result into scrape.py where necessary

 ## Resources